anoma/typhon/tla/Doris.md

     but not necessarily;
     similarly,
     announced batches could be given higher priority.

+3. Fast & furious (v3):
+    Some transaction want to be in as fast as possible, with a higer risk of not getting in fast.
+    Here, the batch is not only announced by a validator, but put on the fast track—a third type of batch hashes in the block.
+    Now, a validator signing a block that includes fast track batches also promises to have (erasure code) segments of the batch stored;
+    however, this means that the whole block is at risk of not being signed.

 Weak links are preferable over the re-injection strategy of Narwhal & Tusk for at least two reasons.
 First, there is a risk of repeated need for re-injection,